 Public road and utility projects within and through APDs must be designed to prevent disruption to agriculture.
 For example, roads shall have adequate shoulders and signs to protect farm equipment and alert faster vehicles to the presence of farming activity.
-Therefore, road and utility district capital facilities and plans, including water, waste water and drainage, need to ensure that services are consistent with preservation of long-term agriculture.
+Therefore, road and utility district capital facilities and plans, including water, ((waste water))wastewater, reclaimed water, and drainage, need to ensure that services are consistent with preservation of long-term agriculture.
 (Chapter Eight, Services, Facilities and Utilities, contains policies requiring special district plans to be consistent with land use plans.)

 - R-653 Public services and utilities within and adjacent to APDs shall be designed to minimize significant adverse impacts on agriculture and to maintain total farmland acreage and the area's historic agricultural character: - a.
 Whenever feasible, water lines, sewer lines and other public facilities should avoid crossing APDs.
-Installation should be timed to minimize negative impacts on seasonal agricultural practices; and - b.
-Road projects planned for the APDs including additional roads or the widening of roads should be limited to those needed for safety and which benefit agricultural uses.
+Installation should be timed to minimize negative impacts on seasonal agricultural practices; ((and)) - Road projects planned for the APDs including additional roads or the widening of roads should be limited to those that are needed for safety or infrastructure preservation and ((which)) that benefit agricultural uses.
 Where possible, arterials should be routed around the APDs.
-Roads that cross APDs should be aligned, designed and maintained to minimize negative impacts on agriculture, and to support farm traffic; and c.
-In cases when public or privately owned facilities meeting regional needs must intrude into APDs, they should be built and located to minimize disruption of agricultural activity.
+Roads that cross APDs should be aligned, designed, signed and maintained to minimize negative impacts on agriculture, and to support farm traffic; and - In cases when public or privately owned facilities meeting regional needs must intrude into APDs, they should be built and located to minimize disruption of agricultural activity.

-R-654 Lands can be removed from the APDs, except as provided in R-655, only when it can be demonstrated that:

-- a.
-Removal of the land will not diminish the productivity of prime agricultural soils or the effectiveness of farming within the local APD boundaries; and - b.
-The land is determined to be no longer suitable for agricultural purposes.

-In addition to meeting these two tests, removal of the land from the APD may only occur if it is mitigated through the addition of agricultural land abutting the same APD of equal acreage and of equal or greater soils and agriculture value.
+- R-654 Lands can be removed from the APDs((, except as provided in R-655,)) only when it can be demonstrated that: - Removal of the land will not diminish the productivity of prime agricultural soils or the effectiveness of farming within the local APD boundaries; ((and)) - b.
+The land is determined to be no longer suitable for agricultural purposes((,-)); and - c. ((In addition to meeting these two tests, r))Removal of the land from the APD may ((only))-occur only if it is mitigated through the addition of agricultural land abutting the same APD that is at least comparable in size, soil quality and agricultural value. ((of equal acreage and of equal or better soils and agriculture value.))

+((R-655

-R-655 Land that is zoned rural and has permanent non-agricultural structures can be removed from the Sammamish APD only when a subarea plan demonstrates that removal of the land will not diminish the productivity of prime agricultural soils or the effectiveness of farming within the APD.
+Land that is zoned rural and has permanent non-agricultural structures can be removed from the Sammamish APD only when a subarea plan demonstrates that removal of the land will not diminish the productivity of prime agricultural soils or the effectiveness of farming within the APD.
 Land to be removed from the APD shall retain rural zoning and shall not be rezoned to urban zoning.
-The removal of land zoned rural from the Sammamish APD shall not be contingent on the addition of land to the APD.
+The removal of land zoned rural from the Sammamish APD shall not be contingent on the addition of land to the APD.))